-This section shows the first results obtained when running the "travelling to work" scenario with 32 habitants for a period of 100 cycles or days.
-Following table 1.4, we have simulated the behavior of two types of habitants: a society of individualist and a society of egalitarian agents.

-Figure 1.1 shows the outcomes produced by these societies in terms of the average travel time, the use of the urban transportation and the amount of $CO_2$ emitted to the environment.
-In the top left-hand corner, figure 1.1.a shows the average car/train travel time (in seconds) for both egalitarian and individualist populations.
-In the top right-hand corner, figure 1.1.b shows the total amount of kilograms of $CO_2$ emitted to the environment each day (cycle).
-In the bottom left-hand corner, figure 1.1.c shows the average number of passengers per car and, finally, figure 1.1.d shows the number of habitants travelling by each type of vehicle.
+This section reports the first results obtained when running the "travelling to work" scenario with 32 habitants for a period of 100 cycles or days.
+As mentioned, we have simulated the behavior of two types of societies: a society of individualist and a society of egalitarian agents.
+The outcomes produced by these societies are observed in terms of the average travel time per habitant; the amount of CO_2 emitted to the environment; and the usage of the urban transportation, e.g., the average of passengers per car; and the number of habitants travelling in each type of vehicle.